Tutorial 2: Create a Snowpark Container Services Job Service¶

 +----------+-----------+ | TIME | TEXT | |----------+-----------| | 10:56:52 | hello | +----------+-----------+

-If you want to debug execution of your job service use the system functions.
-For example, use SYSTEM$GET_SERVICE_STATUS to determine if the job service is still running, failed to start, or why it failed if it did.
+If you want to debug execution of your job service, execute SHOW SERVICE CONTAINERS IN SERVICE to determine if the job service is still running, if it failed to start, or why it failed if it did.
 Also, assuming your code outputs useful logs to standard output or standard error, you can access the logs using SYSTEM$GET_SERVICE_LOGS.

 Sample output: